Extremal sequences for a weighted zero-sum constant: The case when

-By Theorem \ref{7}, we also get that $S_1'$, $S_2'$ and $S_3'$ are $A'$-extremal sequences in $\Z_{n'}$ and so they are $Q_{q_{_2}}$-extremal sequences in $\Z_{q_{_2}}$, where $q_2$ is the prime $n'$.
-By Theorem \ref{8}, we get that the image of $(x_3,x_6)$ under the natural map $\Z_n\to\Z_{q_{_1}}$ is a $Q_{q_{_1}}$-extremal sequence in $\Z_{q_{_1}}$.
-Hence, we see that $S$ is of the form as mentioned in the statement of the observation.
-Theorem \ref{sq}, shows that any such sequence will be an $A$-extremal sequence in $\Z_n$. \end{proof}
+By Theorem \ref{7} we get that $S_1'$, $S_2'$ and $S_3'$ are $A'$-extremal sequences in $\Z_{n'}$ and so they are $Q_{q_{_2}}$- extremal sequences in $\Z_{q_{_2}}$ where $q_2$ is the prime $n'$.
+By Theorem \ref{8} we get that the image of the sequence $(x_3,x_6)$ under the natural map $\Z_n\to\Z_{q_{_1}}$ is a $Q_{q_{_1}}$- extremal sequence in $\Z_{q_{_1}}$.
+Hence, we see that $S$ is of the form as mentioned in the statement of Proposition \ref{obsu2}.
+Now Theorem \ref{sq} shows that any such sequence will be an $A$-extremal sequence in $\Z_n$. \end{proof}